JustinMorgan/MEANSandbox/README.md

 This is a playground project to experiment with Node.js and the MEAN stack.
 I'll be experimenting with implementation, code organization, design patterns, and best practices in various aspects of Node development:
 - REST API
+- Jade view templates
+- SASS, LESS, and/or Stylus
+- Authentication
+- Code generation (generate API, client, and templates based on given schema(s))
 - Developing in CoffeeScript
-  - On-the-fly parsing (not compiling to JS first)
+  - On-the-fly parsing (not precompiling to JS)
   - Performance when server code isn't precompiled
   - Performance when client scripts aren't precompiled
 - MongoDB and Mongoose